multiversx/mx-chain-scripts/README.md

 ## REQUIREMENTS

 - Running Ubuntu 18.04, 20.04 & up
 - Running the script requires a user (not root) with sudo priviledges (without password).
+Find more information here: <https://docs.elrond.com/validators/mainnet/config-scripts/#ensure-user-privileges>

 ## SCRIPT SETTINGS - MUST BE MODIFIED BEFORE FIRST RUN

 - config/variables.cfg - used to define the environment, username, home path, validator keys location, Github OAUTH Token, extra node parameters.
-In this file, it is very important to set the `ENVIRONMENT` , `CUSTOM_HOME` and `CUSTOM_USER` variables.
+In this file, it is very important to set the `ENVIRONMENT`, `CUSTOM_HOME` and `CUSTOM_USER` variables.
 Whoever wants to use the keybase identity, should provide here the `IDENTITY` value as it will be written automatically by the upgrade script each time an upgrade occurs.
 Additionally we strongly encourage you to generate your own Github OAUTH Token and add it to the `GITHUBTOKEN` variable inside the config/variables.cfg file

 ## KEY MANAGEMENT

 Each machine must have its own key set(s) copied locally.
 For each node the file validatorKey.pem should be placed in a zip file named 'node-0.zip', in the path previously specified in variables.cfg file (NODE_KEYS_LOCATION).
 Whithout this zip file, the node won't be able to start as the keygenerator no longer creates a default .pem file.
-Note: "$NODE_KEYS_LOCATION" is created from "$CUSTOM_HOME" and the folder "VALIDATOR_KEYS" by default.
+Note: "$NODE_KEYS_LOCATION" is created from "$CUSTOM_HOME" and the "VALIDATOR_KEYS" variables by default.
 For running additional nodes on the same machine, simply create additional zip files incrementing the numeric value (i.e. for second node: 'node-1.zip', for third node: 'node-2.zip', etc..), containing the additional key sets.

 File structure example: